Jose-Villamor/Resume_pdf/README.md

 # Resume

-This repository contains my pdf in order for people to see it
+This repository contains my pdf in order for people to see it using the link: https://jose-villamor.github.io/resume_pdf/CV2.pdf